How to change the SSH port

 SSH uses three different encryption techniques: symmetric, asymmetric, and hashing.
 Learn more about these methods in our SSH tutorial article.

-Now that you chose a new port, let’s proceed with the steps to implement the change.
+Now that you have chosen a new port, let’s proceed with the steps to implement the change.

 Before you can make any changes, you need to access your server securely.
 Follow these steps to connect to your server via SSH: